Citizens Advice County Durham

 supportOfferedExpenses:

-'• A comprehensive training programme will be provided - initial training could take up to 16 weeks (depending on time commitment)\n• Ongoing training, support and guidance will be provided by a training and supervision team\n\nExpenses\n• Mileage expenses will be paid at the rate of 45p per mile (car) / 20p per mile (bicycle)\n• The cost of using public transport will be reimbursed on the production of valid receipt/ticket',
+'Location: Hybrid/County Wide\n\nExpenses\n• Mileage expenses will be paid at the rate of 45p per mile (car) / 20p per mile (bicycle)\n• The cost of using public transport will be reimbursed on the production of valid receipt/ticket\n',

 otherInfo: